Types of Nurse Practitioners

 What Do Nurse Practitioners Do?

-NPs are advanced practice registered nurses (APRNs) who have skills and practice abilities that go above and beyond those of registered nurses (RNs).
-An NP’s responsibilities will vary depending on the specific nurse practitioner career path she or he is pursuing and practice restrictions in the state in which she or he practices.
+NPs are advanced practice registered nurses who have skills and practice abilities that go above and beyond those of registered nurses (RNs).
+An NP’s responsibilities will vary depending on the specific nurse practitioner career path she or he is pursuing and practice restrictions in the state where she or he practices.
 The NP scope of practice typically includes authority to:

 - Perform advanced physical assessments